cometbft/knowledge-base/protocols/mempool/flooding-protocol.md

 - Vertices are tuples `(p, s, t)` and represent the execution at node `p` of the step `s` of the protocol at a reference time `t`.
   Steps correspond to the pseudo-code `broadcast(tx)` or `receive <tx>` upon clauses.
-- Links represent the sending of a message between to nodes and correspond to pseudo-code `send <tx>` primitives.
+- Links represent the sending of a message between two nodes and correspond to pseudo-code `send <tx>` primitives.
   A link connects a `broadcast(tx)` or `receive <tx>` step at a node `p` to a `receive <tx>` step at node `q` when the protocol defines that `p` at that